pydecnef/PydecNef/README.md

 - Colorama

 Additionally we used Opensesame 4.0 and Opensesame 4 scripts at the client side for stimuli presentation to the participants.
 We recommend using python version 3.11.7 since it provides the best compatibility with the scripts and Opensesame 4.0 tool (check out the Opensesame [documentations](https://osdoc.cogsci.nl/4.0/download/) for more details).

+# Citation
+If you are intrested in more detailed information about our work and the use of this project or you want to use our package, we advise you to read our [paper](https://doi.org/10.1101/2025.02.21.639408) and cite it, please.